avdluduvice/LuduviceJohnson_MTUBI/README.md

 All data are publicly available.

 This paper uses data from the U.S. Census Bureau, Survey of Income and Program Participation (SIPP) 2018.
-The raw data is from the 2018 the first wave of SIPP.
+The raw data is from the first wave of the SIPP 2018.
 Data can be freely downloaded from https://www2.census.gov/programs-surveys/sipp/data/datasets/2018/pu2018_csv.zip.
 Note: the SIPP data file is not provided.
 Save the file in the directory as /Data/pu2018.csv.

 This paper uses raw data from the U.S. Bureau of Labor Statistics.
 The raw data is the seasonally adjusted CPI-U index, series ID: CUSR0000SA0.
 Data can be freely downloaded from https://data.bls.gov/timeseries/CUSR0000SA0&output.
 Change output options to include years 1947 - 2021, and the "Original Data Value" view of the data.
 Note: the raw CPI-U index data file is provided in the Data folder as BLS_CPI-U_1947_2021.csv and was extracted on Sep 24, 2021.